JM233333/data-structure-visualizer/README.md

 *Authored by JM233333*

 *Notice: The current source code is only a DEMO version, and some basic functions are still flawed.
-For example, the application cannot yet respond well to the user's illegal input.*
+For example, some basic data structures are not supported currently (e.g. k-ary tree or graph).*

 ## Introduction

 ### Overview

 **DataStructureVisualizer** is a PC desktop application that provides visualization and interaction of algorithms and data structures, and supports programmers (even newbies) to simply extend it.

+*This application provides a **step-by-step animation demonstration** and a matching **code tracking** , which facilitate users to intuitively understand the various operations performed on the data structure.*

+*This application can be used as an auxiliary tool for personal learning, as well as a teaching tool (e.g. demonstrating on the screen in class)*

 *For convenience of description, we will abbreviate the data structure (or algorithm) visualized by the application as **VDS**.*